ElArtista50/vBoxServerMonitor/README.md

 # vBoxServerMonitor
-Monitor Software for Virtualized Servers with VirtualBox.Restart the server if it hangs.
+Win32 application to monitor a server running with Virtual Box.
+Restart the server if it hangs.